Small Batch Flourless Peanut Butter Cookies

 - Keep an eye on the cookies while they are baking – They will start to turn a little golden brown around the edges.
 If you want a crispier cookie, then let them bake for another minute.
 If you want a softer cookie, remove them at 9 or 10 minutes.

-More Recipes For Small Batch Cookies
+Small Batch Flourless Peanut Butter Cookies

 Ingredients